E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Quantum_Smolyak/readme.rst

 ..
 If you want to add a citation, such as [CIT2009]_, please check the source code to see how this is done.
 Note that
 ..  citations may get rearranged, e.g., to the bottom of the "page".

-The module is intended to provide an efficient parallelization of quantum ab initial simulation with Smolyak algorithm.
+This module is intended to provide an efficient MPI parallelization of quantum dynamics in the frameworks of Smolyak method.
+The parallelization, taking advantage of the Smolyak method, is designed to be applicable for various levels of machine, from small to massive clusters.
+This code, in the meantime, is also capable of the simulation of general molecules.

-The final code will be available for switching between MPI and openMP according to the interested system and the cluster resource available.
-A MPI-openMP hybrid implementation might be also available according to the progress.
+The final code will be available for switching among different types of MPI methods, openMP and non-parallel case according to the interested system and the cluster resource available.
+An MPI-openMP hybrid implementation might be also available according to the progress.

+The code is compatible with gfortran, mpifort, ifort, pgf90, etc.

 Background Information
 ______________________